mxro/maxrohde-web/content/posts/2010/2010-06-04-loading-resources-in-class-package-for-pde-using-eclipse-iam/index.md

 ---
-title: 'Loading Resources in Class Package for PDE using Eclipse IAM'
-date: '2010-06-04'
 categories:
-  - 'java'
+- java
+date: "2010-06-04"
+primaryBlog: maxrohde.com
+title: Loading Resources in Class Package for PDE using Eclipse IAM
 ---

 **The Problem**